-Though the narrative context of Doki-Doki Universe is ethical in nature, the game's rules do not afford any significant moral agency to players.
+Though the narrative context of Doki Doki Universe is ethical in nature, the game's rules do not afford any significant moral agency to players.
 They might choose the "naughty" response to a question, but while this results in some pop-up feedback about the personality trait revealed in such a choice, the significant actions in the main game, the only means of progression and achievement, are completing the item-driven fetch quests-that is, delivering the correct Summonables to the appropriate NPCs and helping them with their problems.
+Players can actually "pick up any character and repeatedly pound them into the ground, or fling them in the air or knock them over with an earthquake... [but] the only way to advance in the game was via positive ethical behaviors" (G. Johnson, personal communication, September 8, 2015).
 In order to make any progress on the planet-based levels, players have no choice but to fulfill the requirements of the narrative: to guide QT3 on his one-way journey to being a prosocial robot who learns to better understand humanity.

+However, some item-matching solutions are open-ended enough that they "posed interesting ethical questions-for example, you were free to give the Eskimo woman or the African man a partner of the same gender and they accepted that" (G. Johnson, personal communication, September 8, 2015).
+But, while this allows the player to create a pairing of their choosing, it simply opens up more options for players and expresses a particular ethical design framework, rather than posing a moral dilemma to the player.
 Zagal (2012) states that videogames can best encourage reflection on ethics and moral reasoning by creating dilemmas which force players to experience emotional tension, such as guilt or shame, and consider tough practical decisions, ideally in a sandbox environment which allows players to make a range of choices which are presented with ambiguity until the consequences are revealed.
 In this game, there are no tough decisions, nor are the levels constructed to be anything more than a superficial sandbox in which the player can manipulate only objects, not the ethical behavior of QT3-at least, not to a degree which encourages players to "consider the ramifications of alternative actions" (Zagal, 2012, p.
 67).
 Still, even without moral agency, the game's content is ethically relevant because the narrative context and systems of play are designed to convey a message of prosocial behavior, and can be used by players to reflect on their own ethical viewpoints.
+When the little snowman is afraid to tell his father that he hates the cold, the player will likely identify with the NPC about the more general issue of being true to oneself while also respecting family tradition.